luxfi/docs/docs/subnets/lux-subnet-faucet.md

 ## TL;DR

-A [Faucet](https://faucet.lux.network/) powered by Lux for Fuji Network and other Subnets.
+A [Faucet](https://faucet.lux.network/) powered by Lux for Testnet Network and other Subnets.
 You can -

 - Request test coins for the supported Subnets
 - Integrate your EVM Subnet with the faucet by making a PR with the [chain configurations](https://github.com/luxdefi/lux-faucet/blob/main/config.json)